Cervical Factor Infertility, Description and Treatment with IUI

 Antisperm antibodies result when the body mistakenly identifies sperm as harmful pathogens.
 Therefore, an immune reaction ensues to destroy the sperm.
 Rarely, the male can produce antisperm antibodies to his own sperm, usually because of previous testicular trauma or vasectomy.
 See male infertility.

 IUI is a first line treatment for cervical factor infertility employed by the infertility specialists at our Utah fertility program.
 It is very important that a trained fertility doctor or specially trained OB/GYN manage IUI cycles to prevent the possible occurrence of high order (>2) multiple births.
 If more eggs develop than can be safely ovulated, the IUI cycle can sometimes be converted to an IVF cycle.
 This is another reason why IUI cycles should only be administered by an infertility specialist at an infertility clinic that offers IVF.
 Using IVF, the appropriate number of embryos are transferred to the uterus.
-Excess embryos can be frozen for future use or donated to another couple through our embryo donation program.
+Excess embryos can be frozen for future use or donated to another patient through our embryo donation program.

 Using IUI, the specially washed and concentrated sperm, are placed directly into the uterus thus avoiding the cervical mucus.
 If the patient does not become pregnant after three to six cycles of IUI, the next step is often IVF.
-This depends upon the cause(s) of a couple’s infertility among many other factors.
+This depends upon the cause(s) of infertility among many other factors.